 In New York City, immigrant families who settled there often lived in overcrowded tenement buildings.
-These close quarters along with a lack of adequate sanitation and medical care meant that there was widespread illness and death among these families.
-Many children lost their parents and when both parents died, these young immigrant children, and even those who were then born here to immigrant parents, became orphans.
+These close quarters along with a lack of adequate sanitation and medical care meant that there were widespread illness and death among these families.
+Many children lost their parents and when both parents died, these young immigrant children and even those who were then born here to immigrant parents became orphans.

 One small group of people provided some hope to these poor orphans and that hope translated into a current-day rich research resource for genealogists.